 Regular Parent/Teacher/Staff communication is required.
 Teachers send information home in a variety of ways.
-Please be sure to connect with your child's teacher so you understand their Many teachers use a homework folder for home/school procedure for communication. communication.
-Other forms of communication include classroom newsletters, websites and weekly classroom updates via e-mail.
+Please be sure to connect with your child's teacher so you understand their procedure for communication.
+Many teachers use a homework folder for home/school communication.
+Other forms of communication include classroom newsletters, websites and weekly classroom updates via email.
 Our school posts a monthly parent newsletter titled The Bear Essentials on our school website after the September edition is sent out in hard copy to all families.
 Copies of the parent newsletter are also available in the office throughout the year.
 I encourage all families to routinely read school communication to stay informed.
-Please also teach your child that if the school sends something home to parents that they are visit website: expected to give it to vou.
-Please our school www.TheodoreJudahElementary.org for school-wide information.
+Please also teach your child that if the school sends something home to parents that they are expected to give it to you.
+Please visit school website: www.TheodoreJudahElementary.org for school-wide information.